Learn more about the research conducted by the Science Division

 Imaging the Ancient World

 Have you ever looked at a fossil fragment or a bed of bones encased in rock and thought, “how do paleontologists know what they’re looking at?”
-Learn about the role of digital research lab technician Lindsay Dougan.
+In the Digital Research Lab imaging tools create colorful, movable animations that let researchers look inside chunks of rock or examine minute details, revealing features and finds that could have gone undiscovered.

 Teeny Tiny Meat Eaters